-A lot of times, we as forensic examiners get asked to examine computers, cell phones, USB drives or other data that are not owned by our client.
+A lot of times, we as digital forensic examiners get asked to examine computers, cell phones, USB drives or other data that are not owned by our client.
 Quite often these devices, or at least the data resident on these devices, are owned by an opposing party (or third party to litigation).
 If you think that your own forensic examiner looking around your computer makes you cringe, imagine how you might feel if someone else’s forensic examiner is looking at your computer.
 The purpose of this blog post is to lay out a method for examination that should alleviate those concerns while giving the requesting party the access and results to which they feel they are entitled.

 When an individual has someone else looking inside of their hard drive, server, cell phone, etc. that individual is concerned with a couple of issues.
 First, they have confidential information that they want protected.
 Second, they may have privileged communications that they don’t want the opposing party to see.
 Third, they also may have personal or other non-relevant information that really doesn’t need to see the light of day.
 The individual wants these three categories of data to be protected, yet they need to comply with the requesting party’s desire to see the relevant information that is contained on their electronic media.